TidalWavesNode/Wagerr-Setup-and-Update/README.md

 # Wagerr
-Shell script to install a [Wagerr Masternode](https://wagerr.com/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Wagerr Masternode](https://wagerr.com/) on a Linux server running Ubuntu 16.04 and above.
-This will require a VPS running Ubuntu 16.04 and installs **Wagerr Core 2.0.1**.
+This will require a VPS running Ubuntu 16.04 or higher and installs **Wagerr Core 2.0.1**.
 ***

 ## Installation: